malessandrini/boswars-user-manual/boswars-manual-en.md

 You can assign more engineers to build/repair an object if you want to accelerate the process; to do so, select other engineers and right-click on the object that the first engineer is already working on.

 If an engineer is building something and you give it a new order, it will interrupt the current assignment.
-But you can queue more jobs for an engineer by pressing the shift keyboard: queued jobs will be executed in order.
-Another useful shortcut is pressing Alt-I to automatically find an idle engineer.
+But you can queue more jobs for an engineer by pressing the shift keyboard while clicking: queued jobs will be executed in order.
+Another useful shortcut is pressing Alt-I to automatically find and select an idle engineer.

 Finally, engineers can be produced like every other unit if you need more of them.
 Specifically they are produced by the [vault](#vault-v) or the [training camp](#training-camp-c) (see below).